Setting up Shopify Multi Carrier Shipping Label App

 You can choose the preferred carriers under this section.
 The app helps in seamless integration with the following carriers using your own account.

-For example, if you have chosen FedEx, you need to have the Account Number, Meter Number, Web Services Key, and the Web Services Password to configure your account.
+For example, if you have chosen FedEx, you need to have the Account Number, Meter Number, Web Services Key, and Web Services Password to configure your account.

 Similarly, for other carriers, you need to have the account credentials to configure the carrier with the app.